 - Certain 2006 Mazda B-Series vehicles (Mazda has issued a “Do Not Drive” warning)

-The Takata airbag recall is huge.
-It involves millions of airbags.
-This airbag defect puts many lives at risk every day.
-It has already caused numerous injuries and deaths nationwide.
 If your defective Takata airbag contributed to your injuries in a car crash, reach out to Newsome Melton today.
 You may be eligible to collect compensation for your medical bills, lost wages, pain and suffering, and other damages.

 The defective airbag attorneys at Newsome Melton can help you understand your options if you suffered damages of any kind because of a defective Takata airbag.
 We work with families to help them get the money they deserve, no matter how complex their case.
 Call our office today at 888-808-5977 for your free case review and consultation.